Skip to main content

 The Pavement Condition Index (PCI) is the most widely used method for assessing and reporting street pavement conditions.
 The PCI scoring scale ranges from zero (worst) to 100 (best) and provides a common language for pavement practitioners to describe and communicate pavement conditions.
 PCI scores are used to help the City choose the appropriate maintenance and repair treatment types for each street.

-In 2023 the City conducted a pavement condition assessment and determined the average street network PCI is 63, which is within the Fair category.
-This is a decrease since the 2016 assessment, which determined the PCI was 71.
-Moving forward, it is the City's goal to be at a PCI of 70 or above.
+In 2023, the City conducted a pavement condition assessment and determined that the average street network PCI is 63, which is within the Fair category.
+This is a decrease from the 2016 assessment, which determined the PCI was 71.
+Moving forward, the City's goal is to be at a PCI of 70 or above.
 The Pavement Management Plan provides a strategy to meet this goal.

 More information on the City's PCI can be found in Chapter 2 of the PMP report.